sjspielman/introverse/README.md

 <br>

-This command will print all topic _categories_ and all associated topics within each category.

-4. **Woah, there's a lot of topics!
-Can I just see categories first?**
+#### Woah, there's a lot of topics!
+Can I just see the topic categories to narrow it down?

 Yes, you can!
 Use this function: